-During 2021, no coliform bacteria were detected in the water system.
+During 2022, One occurrence of coliform bacteria was detected in the upper pressure water system.

 The City of Rainier is required by law to test for total and fecal coliform bacteria in the distribution system three times per month when school is in session, and two times per month in June, July and August.
 Additional tests are also required as follow-up to any positive tests.
-A coliform Maximum Contaminant samples in any given month.
-In 2021 Rainier took a total of 33 coliform samples.
-All coliform samples taken in 2021 were negative for coliform bacteria.
+A coliform Maximum Contaminant Level violation is two positive samples in any given month.
+Coliform was detected in the city's upper pressure zone during routine sampling on November 15th, 2022.
+The city contacted the Department of health and immediately proceeded with flushing and retesting the system per state DOH requirements until no further coliform was detected.
+The city then completed a level 1 assessment for review which was accepted as complete by the State department of health.